In This Article

 - Unknown bills or collection notices sent to you (can be in your name or someone else’s)

 - Random inquiries on your credit account that you don’t know about

 A credit freeze doesn’t guarantee fraud protection.
 But, it can help lower your odds of having your personal and financial information compromised.

 Plan ahead so a credit freeze won’t interfere with any other financial plans.
-For example, if you plan to apply for a loan or credit card in the near future, make sure you can have your freeze lifted in time.
-It can usually be unfrozen quickly, you may benefit from some extra time to make sure it’s lifted before a credit check.
+For example, if you plan to apply for a loan or credit card in the near future or if you’re applying for a job that requires a credit check, hold off on the freeze for a bit.
+It can usually be unfrozen quickly, but you may benefit from some extra time to make sure it’s lifted before a credit check.

 If a credit freeze isn’t the best option for you, you may consider fraud alerts or credit-monitoring services.

 - Monitor credit and bank account activity regularly